MOERobotics/stronghold-pi/README.md

 ## Data Broadcasting
 To keep latency and bandwidth low, we developed a custom UDP packet structure to communicate to the RoboRio.

+## Accessibility
+All you need is a Raspberry Pi two or above and a formated micro SD card and the MOE Pi Jar file and you are ready to ssh into the Pi.

+Creators: Liam Feehery and Jared Falk